jinlab-washu/Jin-lab.manual/GMS.md

 Modern - This environment supports both Workflow Execution Services (WES) Toil and Cromwell.
 The only currently supported model type is CwlPipeline.
 However, there are germline, somatic, RNA-seq and more pipelines to choose from soon.

-## Create and Run Analysis Workflow
+## Create and Run Analysis Workflow on External Data

+Start by creating an analysis workflow in the gms environment.
+Make sure you choose the correct image, either modern or legacy, depending on what time of analysis you need for your data.